NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-7-reproducibility.md

 ```

 This will open up a tab in your web browser showing you changes made to the
-notebook side-by-side for each cell, including also cell output.
+notebook side-by-side for each cell, including also cell output (you may have to
+click the "Trust outputs" button at the top of the page).
 This makes it
 easy to see changes made to plots and other outputs.

 ### Other tools for version control of notebooks